openoms/joininbox/README.md

   ![config menu](/images/menu.startup.png)

+* Update to the latest version of JoininBox and update JoinMarket if the latest version is newer than the one installed on the SDcard

-* Continuing with one of the options or exiting will get you to the main JoininBox menu where you can start using JoinMarket
+  After any of the options or Exit is selected the main JoininBox menu will open where you can start using JoinMarket

    ![menu](/images/menu.png)

 * Find [more info on the usage](#more-info) and [community help](#forums) at the end of this readme